about the Photographer

 perspectives from award-winning photographer Mark Bealer

-Photography found me, I didn’t find photography, and it has held me accountable.
+Photography found me around age 10, and it has held me accountable.
 The difficulty can be the distraction all of the joys inside the medium bring.

-As photojournalism slowly became a buzzword designed to allow the onslaught of mediocre digital photographers to claim a style for their squalid candid pictures, and the news cycle focused on celebrity, I again began searching for adventure.
+As the wider news media slowly changed to celebrity coverage and the local news cycle focused on the who's who, I again began searching for adventure.
 I kicked up my feet and left the news world to go freelance/commercial.
-Now my "action" takes the form of logistics and details that go into multi-day commercial photo shoots.
+Now my "action" takes the form of logistics and details that go into multi-day architectural photo shoots.